 Creators: Get Started with Web Authoring

 There's a lot you can do with Tableau on the web.
 As a Creator, you can connect to data directly to power your analytics, create stunning data visualizations, and share those insights with others.
-In this guide, we’ll cover the Tableau Online environment, connecting to and preparing your data for analysis, creating a workbook and sharing those insights with others.
+In this guide, we’ll cover the Tableau Cloud environment, connecting to and preparing your data for analysis, creating a workbook and sharing those insights with others.

 Not sure what your user level is?
 To check, select the icon in the top right corner of the site with your initials or profile picture and select My Account Settings.
-Site Role tells you if you are a a Creator, Explorer, or Viewer.
+Site Role tells you if you are a Creator, Explorer, or Viewer.

 To get started, enter your user name and password to sign in to your Tableau site.
 Then, from the navigation pane, click Explore to see all the content you have access to across the site.